jared-richard-clarke/student/scheme/lambda-calculus/y-combinator.md

 ## Closed Factorial Function

-Recursively calls itself until it reaches its fixed point of `n <= 2`.
-Similar to the `Y` combinator but not as general.
+This factorial function, as defined by `recur`, is similar to the `Y` combinator but not as general.

 ```scheme
 (define recur